flythereddflagg/flythereddflagg.github.io/python_book/docs/16-File-Reading-and-Writing.md

 where `filename` is the name of the file (okay maybe that's obvious) you want to open and `mode` is the way you want to open the file.
 The basic ways you can open a file are:

 - `'r'` for read mode.
 In this mode the file can only be read (this is sometimes called "read-only" mode).
 This is the default mode, meaning if you do not give the `open` function a mode it will assume read mode.
 Because you are in read mode operations like `.write()` will throw an error.
-Also, if the filename you are put into `filename` doesn't exist that will also throw an error.
+Also, if the filename you put into `filename` doesn't exist that will also throw an error.

   The `.read()` method returns the entirety of the file as a string.
 Experiment with this function.
 What happens when you try to call `.read()` twice?